Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Abundance evolution in the Galaxy and Origin of the r-process

-The previous investigations utilized coalescence delay times for neutron star mergers after the formation of the binary neutron star system with a narrow spread.
-Population synthesis studies, consistent with the occurrence of short-duration gamma-ray bursts (sGRBs, related to mergers) indicate that the possible delay times follow a distribution with a large spread, ranging over orders of magnitude with a $t^{-1}$ behavior.
-Based on such a behavior, studies with simpler IMA modeling of chemical evolution \citep{Cote.Belczynski.ea:2017,hotokezaka18,cote18} come to the conclusion that mergers would not be able to reproduce the early galactic evolution for metallicities $\text{[Fe/H]}<-2$, and not even the downturn at $\text{[Fe/H]}=-1$.
-Thus, problems would remain to explain the strong r~process by NS-mergers alone.
-But the path to the binary merger is a complex one.
-The mass, ejecta, and explosion energy of the second supernova in a binary system have to be addressed for a full understanding \citep{Mueller18}.
-This includes the fact that in the binary evolution neutron star kicks from supernova explosions could move the neutron star binary far out of the reach of the initial supernova remnants which polluted the local ISM with Ni and Fe \citep{fryer.kalogera97,Kalogera.Fryer:1999,Abbott17d}.
-If in such a way the merger event can be displaced from the original supernovae, \citet{Wehmeyer.Others:2018} finds that mergers could be made barely consistent with the [Eu/Fe] observations, if such displacement is taken into account and very short coalescence timescales of $10^6$~yr are used.
-In addition, the difference between neutron star mergers and neutron star - black hole mergers, experiencing only the pollution by one prior supernova, has to be investigated~\citep{Wehmeyer.Others:2018}.
+Thus, problems would remain to explain the strong r-process by NS-mergers alone.
+But the path to a binary merger is a complex one.
+The mass, ejecta, and explosion energy of the second supernova in a binary system have to be addressed for a full understanding \citep{Mueller18,MuellerB19}.
+This includes the fact that neutron star kicks from supernova explosions could move the neutron star binary far out of the reach of the initial supernova remnant which polluted the local ISM with Ni and Fe \citep[e.g.][]{fryer.kalogera97,Kalogera.Fryer:1999,Abbott17d,Safarzadeh.Ramirez-Ruiz.ea:2019}.
+If in such a way the merger event can be displaced from the original supernovae, \citet{Wehmeyer.Others:2018} finds that mergers could be made barely consistent with the [Eu/Fe] observations, if such a displacement is taken into account and very short coalescence timescales of $10^6$~yr are used.
+In addition, triple and multiple stellar systems can cause different delay time distributions for neutron star mergers~\citep{Bonetti.Perego.ea:2018,Hamers.Thompson:2019}.
+And, as mentioned above, compact binary mergers include also neutron star-black hole mergers, which experience only the pollution by one prior supernova~\citep{Wehmeyer.ea:2019}.